NeutronBlast/FastAPI-App-Creation-Notes/README.md

     def test_logout(api_client):
         """
-        Tests the logout endpoint to ensure it clears the access and refresh tokens from the session.
+        Tests the logout endpoint to ensure it clears the tokens from the session.

         This test includes checks for:
         - Successful logout